Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Discussion and Future Directions

 \section{Discussion and Future Directions}

-~ The theoretical insights and empirical validations presented in this paper carry significant implications for the future design and deployment of path-aware network protocols.
-Our central contribution is the formalization of the performance trade-offs governed by agent responsiveness, which suggests that parameters like $\rho$ (Responsiveness) and $\sigma$ (Reset Softness) should be elevated from latent implementation artifacts to first-class, explicit design parameters for any multi-path protocol.
-This points toward a future of tunable transport systems, where network operators or even applications can select a performance profile---for instance, prioritizing maximum stable throughput for data center workloads versus agile responsiveness for mobile clients---based on a clear, quantitative understanding of the consequences.
-Such a move aligns with the broader community's push toward application-aware and policy-driven networking, where the monolithic, one-size-fits-all model of transport is superseded by more adaptable, context-specific solutions ~\cite{alalwani:22:rethinking}.
+The insights in this paper carry significant implications for the future design and deployment of path-aware network protocols.
+The fundamental trade-off we have formalized suggests that parameters like Responsiveness ($\rho$) and Reset Softness ($\sigma$) should be elevated from latent implementation artifacts to first-class, explicit design parameters for any multi-path protocol.
+This points toward a future of tunable transport systems where network operators---or even applications---can select a performance profile; for instance, prioritizing maximum stable throughput for data center workloads versus agile responsiveness for mobile clients, based on a clear, quantitative understanding of the consequences.
+Such a move aligns with the broader community's push toward application-aware and policy-driven networking, where the monolithic, one-size-fits-all model of transport is superseded by more adaptable, context-specific solutions.
 Our axiomatic framework provides the foundational science to inform these design choices, replacing ad-hoc heuristics with a principled methodology for navigating the complex performance landscape of path-aware systems.